 Key Stage 4 - Study Matrix 2019 - 2020

 The study of engineering is the application of maths and science to solve real world problems.
 This involves an understanding of the different disciplines of engineering and how they have shaped the products and projects of the modern world.
-Students will develop the ability to read technical drawings, select appropriate materials along with tools and machinery, and know how to carry out a practical task, while working in a safe manner in line with current health and safety legislation.
-In essence, this curriculum encourages students to use both theoretical knowledge and practical tools to focus on developing transferrable skills in practical engineering to support with progression into employment or onto further education.
+Pupils will develop the ability to read technical drawings, select appropriate materials along with tools and machinery, and know how to carry out a practical task, while working in a safe manner in line with current health and safety legislation.
+In essence, this curriculum encourages pupils to use both theoretical knowledge and practical tools to focus on developing transferable skills in practical engineering to support with progression into employment or onto further education.

-The impact will be confident and knowledgeable students that have a firm grasp of the different disciplines within engineering and the skills required to be successful in these.
-Students will have a sound understanding of engineering tools, equipment and machines and will be able to apply this understanding to the properties and characteristics of engineering materials and know why specific materials are selected for engineering applications.
-This in turn will enable students to have a much broader understanding of what engineers do.
+The impact will be confident and knowledgeable pupils that have a firm grasp of the different disciplines within engineering and the skills required to be successful in these.
+Pupils will have a sound understanding of engineering tools, equipment and machines and will be able to apply this understanding to the properties and characteristics of engineering materials and know why specific materials are selected for engineering applications.
+This in turn will enable pupils to have a much broader understanding of what engineers do.
 They will know that engineers apply the principles of science and mathematics to develop economical solutions to technical problems.
 They will know that their work is the link between scientific discoveries and the commercial applications that meet both society’s and consumer’s needs.
-Should students wish to, will be equipped with the necessary skills and knowledge to either continue their studies at post-16 either through Level 3 vocational courses, such as The Technical Level National Foundation Diploma in Engineering or through A Levels in Maths, Further Maths, Biology, Chemistry, Physics, and Design and Technology.
+Should pupils wish to, will be equipped with the necessary skills and knowledge to either continue their studies at post-16 either through Level 3 vocational courses, such as The Technical Level National Foundation Diploma in Engineering or through A Levels in Maths, Further Maths, Biology, Chemistry, Physics, and Design and Technology.
 Both of these routes will support progression to higher education.
-Students would also be an advantage should they wish to start an apprenticeship in an engineering sector.
+Pupils would also be an advantage should they wish to start an apprenticeship in an engineering sector.